Qqwy/elixir-type_check/Type-checking and spec-testing with TypeCheck.md

 In those cases, you might want to turn off TypeCheck in certain environments (such as production) while still keeping it available in the development and testing environments.
 Be sure to benchmark before making the decision to turn TypeCheck off, as there is a high probability that the bottlenecks in your code are actually found elsewhere.
-_(Note: Turning off checks conditionally is a feature which [is currently being worked on](https://github.com/Qqwy/elixir-type_check/issues/52).
-It will be available in the next minor version of the library.)_

 And finally, regardless of whether the checks are used or not, there is one more way in which TypeCheck's types and specs are useful: Automated testing.